2023–2025 Sundhnúkur eruptions: July–August 2025 eruption

-On 16 July 2025 at 3:54 UTC, nearly three hours after a swarm of 4–6 km deep earthquakes exposed a south-north dike beneath the crater row, the ninth eruption broke out just south-east of Litla‑Skógfell.
+On 16 July 2025 at 03:54 UTC, nearly three hours after a swarm of 4–6 km deep earthquakes exposed a south–north dike beneath the crater row, the ninth eruption broke out just south-east of Litla‑Skógfell.
 The initial fissure, measuring 700–1000 m, lengthened to roughly 2.4 km within eight hours.
 A parallel 500 m crack and advancing pāhoehoe flows expanded the lava field to over 3.2 km2, as confirmed by ICEYE satellite imagery.
 Within 24 hours, the fissure fragmented into 10–12 active cones.
 By 19 July it had consolidated into about two or three cones and to a single cone by 22 July.
 As of 23 July, the lava field had expanded to 3.3 km2 in area and 26.8 e6m3 in volume.
 As in the February 2024 and May–June 2024 eruptions, this eruption interacted with groundwater, violently ejecting grey ash and smoke into the air in certain areas.
 Because earlier models had predicted the next eruption in autumn 2025, this mid‑July event caught volcanologists by surprise.
+Prior to the event, less than 22 e6m3 of magma had pooled in the magma chamber beneath the surface.

 An evacuation was carried out in the area, affecting approximately 200 people at the Blue Lagoon and over 100 residents and visitors in the town of Grindavík, including around 20 to 30 campers at a local campsite.
-Two United Airlines aircraft headed for Keflavík Airport returned to their points of departure on the airline’s own initiative, without having received any specific advisories or instructions from Icelandic air traffic control.
-Access to the volcano is currently permitted, and conditions for visiting the eruption are considered the most favorable since the Fagradalsfjall eruptive series of 2021–2023.
-The location of the eruption, combined with the availability of parking facilities along the peninsula’s south coast, attracted large numbers of tourists and other visitors, resulting in full parking lots in the area.
+Two United Airlines aircraft headed for Keflavík Airport returned to their points of departure on the airline's own initiative, without having received any specific advisories or instructions from Icelandic air traffic control.
+At that time, access to the volcano was permitted, and conditions for visiting the eruption were considered the most favourable since the Fagradalsfjall eruptive series of 2021–2023.
+The location of the eruption, combined with the availability of parking facilities along the peninsula's south coast, attracted large numbers of tourists and other visitors, resulting in full parking lots in the area.
 Some people were even seen walking on the recently cooled lava, most of them foreign tourists.
 This behaviour was also frequently observed during the previous eruptive series, and the Icelandic Meteorological Office warns that it is "life‑threatening", as the thin surface crust can collapse without warning, exposing molten lava beneath.
 The eruption did not cause any damage to infrastructure in the surrounding area.